Punktum-dk/epp-service-specification/README.md

 This part of the EPP protocol is described in [RFC 5732][RFC5732].
 This command adheres to the standard.
 The command can be extended to specify another nameserver administrator than the authenticated user.

-Please note that IP addresses are required for domain names ending in '.dk', please refer to the [glue record policy](https://github.com/DK-Hostmaster/dkhm-name-service-specification#glue-records).
+:point_right: Please note that IP addresses are required for domain names ending in '.dk', please refer to the [glue record policy](https://github.com/DK-Hostmaster/dkhm-name-service-specification#glue-records).

+:warning: By default the authenticated user is attempted used as designated nameserver administrator, It is however not possible to assign a registrar account as nameserver administrator, so a regular WHOIS handle pointing to a contact object has to be specified using the extension `dkhm:requestedNsAdmin`, alternatively you can authenticate using a WHOIS handle and the use of the extension can be avoided.

 ![Diagram of EPP create host][epp_create_host]